dmrowan/LommenResearchGroup/StartupGuide/DataReduction/Overview.md

 We can restrict our events to times where a minimum number FPMs were on.
 By default, the __`min_fpm=7`__.

 Not all possile filtering options are given as arguments of nicerl2.
-Using the __`gitfiles`__ argument, additional GTI filters can be applied.
+Using the __`gtifiles`__ argument, additional GTI filters can be applied.

 The range of energies kept by nicerl2 is given with the __`pirange`__ argument.
 The default 0s 0.2 keV to 15.0 keV.
 This is written in the 10eV units of PI, so the default range is written as 20:1500.
 If you only wish to have energies up to 6keV, for example, the argument would be given as `pirange="20:600"`.